AP sources: Biden to pick Zients as his next chief of staff

 Another coming perk for White House aides: Zients, who was an initial investor in Call Your Mother, a bagel shop in Washington, had a penchant for hosting “Bagel Wednesdays” for staff.
 (Zients divested his shares before joining the White House in 2021).

-Zients and his deputy on the White House’s pandemic response team, Natalie Quillian, left the Biden administration last April.
-Biden thanked him for “stunning” and “consequential” progress battling the pandemic.
+Zients and his deputy on the White House’s pandemic response team, Natalie Quillian, left the Biden administration last April before returning quietly in the fall of 2022.
+As they left, Biden thanked him for “stunning” and “consequential” progress battling the pandemic.

 “When Jeff took this job, less than 1% of Americans were fully vaccinated; fewer than half our schools were open; and unlike much of the developed world, America lacked any at-home COVID tests,” Biden said when the White House announced Zients' departure last year.
 “Today, almost 80% of adults are fully vaccinated; over 100 million are boosted; virtually every school is open; and hundreds of millions of at-home tests are distributed every month.”